Some links in this post may be affiliate links

 Place the set up in a warm, brightly-lit place away from direct sunlight until there is new growth.
 Roots can take about 3-4 weeks to develop.

-Burro's Tail Plant (Sedum morganianum) problems indoors include leaf spots, rotting, yellowing, shrivelled leaves, pests and diseases.
+Burro's Tail Plant (Sedum morganianum) growing problems include leaf spots, rotting, yellowing, shrivelled leaves, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Rotting plant base followed by yellowing and shrivelled leaves in Burro's Tail Plant is an indication of basal stem-rot disease which is brought about by overwet conditions.